Welcome to Innovation Grant Funding 101, GrantTree’s introductory guide to R&D grants for businesses in the UK.

 Grant funding can be used to fund a wide range of activities, from market research and experimental development, all the way to prototyping and (through loans) early-stage commercialisation.

-To be eligible for most British grants, the R&D work must be carried out in the UK and the results of the project must be exploited in the UK too.
+To be eligible for most British grants, your R&D work must be carried out in the UK and the results of the project must be exploited in the UK too.

 A large portion of British R&D grants come from an organisation called Innovate UK.

 Innovate UK is a non-departmental public body that is responsible for delivering growth by investing in business-led innovation projects.

 Founded in 2007, Innovate UK is part of UK Research and Innovation and reports to the Department for Business, Energy & Industrial Strategy (BEIS).
 It has an annual budget of £6 billion.

 Catalyst competitions aim to increase the pace of innovation in a specific sector.
 Primarily Agri-tech, Biomedical Sciences and Energy.

 Investment Accelerator opportunities are slightly different as they offer a combination of non-dilutive funding from Innovate UK and equity investment from a pre-allocated investor pool.

 These opportunities focus on specific fields and new competitions are announced on a regular basis.
 Historic examples include digital health, VR/AR/XR, and Insurtech.

 Grants from the Small Business Research Initiative, commonly known as SBRIs, are government contract-specific grants with a 100% funding rate.
 In other words, they provide winners with 100% of their funding costs.